-Food warmers can keep your food at a consistent temperature for hours on end – after all, that’s what they’re designed for.
-However, how well they are designed, and how well they can achieve this goal, is bound to vary depending on the quality of their build.
+Food warmers can keep your food at a consistent temperature for hours on end – that’s what they’re designed for.
+However, how well they are designed and how well they can achieve this goal is bound to vary depending on the quality of their build.

 Higher quality, unsurprisingly, means better heat retention and insulation.
 Still, it also usually means spending a fortune, which is a disadvantage and why other, more cost-effective measures may be a better choice for you.